 - Full Policy Documentation – Personal Accident

 Applications are generally received and processed on a monthly basis.
 Below is a table outlining the upcoming policy start dates, fees (includes membership and insurance) and the closing date for applications for each round.
-Policies can be taken out outside of these rounds with a two business day turn around however an administrative surcharge will apply.
+Policies can be taken out outside of these rounds .
 The link to the online application form is at the bottom of the page.

 - The Multi Disciplinary option is designed to allow artists to take out a selection of any/all the available professional arts coverage options through Flying Arts Accredited Membership.